 Physicians Immigration Guide

-Our law firm has helped over 2,000 international medical graduates (IMGs) and Canadian-trained physicians immigrate to the U.S. during the past two decades.
-We specialize in obtaining J visa waivers, H-1B status and permanent residence for physicians located across the U.S.
+Our law firm has helped thousands of IMGs and Canadian physicians across the country immigrate to the US during the past 30 years.
+We specialize in obtaining J visa waivers, H-1B status and permanent residence for physicians.

-The numerous articles and links listed below demystify the J waiver procedure, the process of obtaining an appropriate offer of employment, how to determine whether your offer of employment is located within a medically underserved area, etc. We link to the government agencies that sponsor physicians for J waivers including almost all of the Conrad State 30 programs.
+We hope that the numerous articles, links and videos contained in our Physicians Immigration Guide help demystify the J waiver procedure, how to determine whether your offer of employment is located within a medically underserved area, how to qualify for a National Interest Waiver, etc. We link to the various government agencies that sponsor physicians for J waivers including almost all of the Conrad State 30 programs.

 “I work with Merritt Hawkins & Associates, the largest physician search and consulting firm in the United States.
 For the past 20 years, we have relied on Mr. Shusterman and his law office to assist us in cases where we have recruited international physicians on behalf of our clients…we have found the results that Mr. Shusterman and his firm have achieved for us to be uniformly excellent.”
 (More client reviews…)